jimmmyss/GSoC-2025/README.md

 **3. [Qwen-VL](https://github.com/QwenLM/Qwen-VL), [dots.ocr](https://github.com/rednote-hilab/dots.ocr), [NanoNets](https://github.com/NanoNets/docext)**

-The results of the evaluation showed excellent performance on both simple and complex documents, achieving accuracy scores of up to 98% in many instances.
+The results of these evaluations showed excellent performance on both simple and complex documents, achieving accuracy scores of up to 98% in many instances.
 Unlike Tesseract and PaddleOCR, these VLMs was able to process mathematical formulas, structured tables, and dense academic content with very high reliability, while also being capable of producing LaTeX representations of equations, making it significantly more effective than the other OCR pipelines.

 The main drawback is its computational cost.
 While Tesseract and PaddleOCR can run efficiently on CPUs or lightweight GPUs (<1 GB VRAM), VLMs requires a modern high-memory GPU (15–40 GB VRAM) and noticeably longer processing times.
 As GlossAPI is intended for accessibility by the average user rather than being limited to power users with high-end hardware only it was chosen not to be integrated into the GlossAPI pipeline.